teunmooij/payload-tools/packages/rbac/README.md

 ### Require all

 Allows access if all of the given control functions grants access.
-If one or more of the control functions return a query, those queries are combined with and `and` statement.
+If one or more of the access control functions return a query, those queries are combined with and `and` statement.

 ```ts
 import { allowPublished, allowAnyUser, requireAll } from 'payload-rbac';